 This means more and more Americans are falling into what Kiplinger calls the “sandwich generation.”
 This generation may have adult children and even grandchildren, but are also assisting their parents through retirement and these extended years of life.

 Watching a parent becoming increasingly dependent on others for the normal activities of daily life can be difficult.
-It can be even harder for the parent to admit needing help.
+It can be even harder for the parent to admit to needing help.
 Creating a plan for how you, your parent, your family, and your parent’s medical professionals will handle that possible scenario can alleviate misunderstanding and confusion when a crisis arises.

 - Pick a point of contact.
 One sibling or another close relative should be in charge of communicating with doctors.
 This person should have a health care power of attorney for the parent.

 - Find a family-friendly primary doctor.
 An elderly parent may receive care from multiple specialists.
 With your parent, decide on one doctor to be the primary medical resource.
 Make sure reports from specialists are sent to the primary doctor.
 If you are caring for your parent from a distance, consider asking your doctor if he or she is willing to communicate via email.

 - Create a central storage place for vital documents, including medical records, Social Security numbers, and health insurance policy information.
 In an emergency, you don’t want to be digging through decades of files to find what you need.
 Hard copies should be duplicated and stored in at least two fire- and water-proof locations.
 Digital imaging and storage services offer a convenient place to access files remotely.